-4. Graphic Design
+6. Graphic Design

 Graphic design will forever be one of the best businesses to start because there are so many businesses out there in need of graphic design services but they either can’t or won’t hire a graphic designer on staff.
 If you’ve got the design chops and have always dreamed of going out on your own, go for it.

-Graphic design consistently ranks among the best businesses to start.
+Even in an era where AI image generation is possible, companies still require high-quality designers to tinker with the content generated, and fraphic design consistently ranks among the best businesses to start.
 There’s no time like the present to start making your dreams a reality.

-You’ll be better served by choosing one thing to do really well—Facebook ads, social media campaigns, SEO-based content marketing—rather than trying to tackle it all to mixed results.
+You’ll be better served by choosing one thing to do really well—social media campaigns, SEO-based content marketing—rather than trying to tackle it all to mixed results.
 This is especially true if you’re starting your business as a side hustle or one-person shop.

-6. Cleaning Service
+8. Cleaning Service

 Cleaning services experienced a massive spike in demand as a result of the novel coronavirus pandemic, and it’s expected to continue for a while.
 That’s in addition to the attributes that consistently make cleaning services a good business idea.
 Cleaning services tend to generate repeat customers, reducing customer acquisition costs.
 There is steady demand—the windows will always need to be cleaned.
 And on top of all that, they’re profitable.

-7. Affiliate Marketing
+9. Affiliate Marketing

 There’s no sign that affiliate marketing is going away or slowing down anytime soon, and the opportunities in the market continue to grow.
 There are a few ways to carve out a niche in affiliate marketing, but they all share one common denominator: you’ll need to build an audience first.
 Whether you choose YouTube, Instagram, TikTok, or your own website as your primary medium, you’ll need to build an audience to really break the bank with affiliate marketing.

 As soon as a consumer places an order through your retailer, it’s automatically sent to the dropshipping supplier.
 They process the order and manage the shipment to the customer, and your business keeps a fee from the purchase.

 The lack of inventory makes dropshipping one of the easiest ecommerce businesses to start.
 Plus, the dropshipping market is estimated to experience a 28.8% compound annual growth rate through 2025, making it an ideal time to make your move into this online business.

-9. Online Bookkeeping
+11. Online Bookkeeping

-Online bookkeeping generates steady business with repeat clients without limiting you to a geographic area—you can from anywhere and service clients in a broader area.
+Online bookkeeping generates steady business with repeat clients without limiting you to a geographic area—you can do it from anywhere and service clients in a broader area

-11. Lawn Care Service
+12. Lawn Care Service

 13. App Development

 Smartphones have created an entirely new market for apps.
 If you know how to code—or if you’re good with tech and a quick study—you might want to consider working in app development.
-There are 2 ways to approach this.
+There are two ways to approach this.

 Keep Learning: 14 Low-Cost Startup Ideas That’ll Save You Money

-15. Virtual Assistant
+14. Virtual Assistant